Data-Driven Marketing 101: Clarifying Idea, Benefits, and Pitfalls

 Like any other strategy, data-driven marketing has its own downsides.
 If you’re planning on using data in your advertising workflow, you have to be aware of all of the challenges and know how you can overcome them.
 That’s why we’ve compiled a list of the main pitfalls and shared practical advice on how you can deal with them.

 Gathering raw data from disparate sources always leads to poor organization, low analysis potential, and data discrepancies.
 Marketing analysts have to waste their time on normalizing and unifying unstructured data.
 This leads to a loss of focus on the main objective, slow workflow, and decreased marketing performance.

-The only solution to this problem is to automate all data processes by streamlining them via a data pipeline.
-ETL marketing solutions handle all routine data processes, starting with data extraction and ending with visualization dashboards.
+Data-driven marketing companies solve this problem with automation of all data processes by streamlining them via a data pipeline.
+ETL data-driven marketing solutions handle all routine data processes, starting with data extraction and ending with visualization dashboards.
 Marketing analysts get analysis-ready data stored in an external data warehouse and up-to-date actionable insights on their marketing performance.
 With solutions like Improvado or Adverity, analysts get a granular image of their marketing efforts and can focus on higher priority tasks.

 Choosing the Right Team

 Another important factor is to choose a proper team.
 When brands have insignificant or even zero experience with data-driven marketing, it may be hard to understand all of the marketing metrics, advertising approaches, omnichannel strategies, marketing dashboards, and tons of other aspects.